 There are monocrystalline (MC) and polycrystalline (PC) solar panels, both made from pure silicon.
 MC panels are made from layers of a thinly sliced single ingot, while PC panels are made from silicon fragments, melted together, then thinly sliced and layered.

-On a rooftop, PC panels have a bluish tinge, while MC panels are black.
+PC panels have a bluish tinge on a rooftop, while MC panels are black.
 Waste from MC panel manufacturing can be used to make PC panels, and both types can be recycled at the end of their life.
 So yes, PC panels use the MC leftovers making them especially green!

 The PV effect is very simple, silicon plentiful and the panels have a long life, with no moving parts and little maintenance required.
-They convert free energy from the sun to electricity to provide a property’s power needs for up to 40 years, after which, they can be recycled.
+They convert free energy from the sun to electricity to provide a property’s power needs for 30+ years, after which, they can be recycled.

 Now that’s something to get excited about!